The Application is not on this website. We can email it to you after your email interview.

 SAMPLES OF APPLICABLE PARROT PROOF RECEIPTS

 A purchase receipt for a parrot, vet check receipt, clipping/grooming receipt, DNA certificate, bird prescription bottle label, pet sitting or boarding receipt, pet insurance certificate, parrot cremation receipt, etc. The bird's species and your name must be on the receipt.
 Your vet or pet shop may have a copy they can get from their records.

 THESE ITEMS WILL NOT APPLY AS PROOFS:

 (1) No -- Pictures of parrots, videos, or personal references (except a reference from a vet you take your parrots to, written on the vet's letterhead).
 Bird pictures can be copied off the Internet so that is why a picture is not considered a proof by A-Parrot Rescue.

 (2) No -- Receipts or references from a previous owner or a friend or relative who houses your parrot now.
 You are the Applicant.
 The receipt needs have your name on it with the parrot species you own or have owned in the recent past.

-(3) A-Parrot Rescue does not consider personal "ownership" as: Parrots you visit, pet sat for, were owned or bred by one of your relatives, working in a pet shop, rehabbing wild birds, doing a lot of research on parrots but never owning one before, or living with parrots that were family owned when one was a child.
+(3) A-Parrot Rescue does not consider personal "ownership" as: Parrots you visit, pet sat for, were owned or bred by one of your relatives, rehabbing wild birds, doing a lot of research on parrots but never owning one before, or living with parrots that were family owned when one was a child.
 You will need to give us a proof receipt from when you LIVED with a parrot in your own home as an adult.

 (5) You cannot bring your own parrot with you here as proof of parrot ownership.
 We need a piece of paper proof for your file.
+A vet receipt is best.
 Our specific email interview will explain WHEN we need this paper proof.

 A "rescue" is not the place to find baby parrots.
-We primarily get in older birds that may be hard to place because of their age.
+We primarily get in older birds.
+That is why we are called a "rescue".
+Birds come in for various reasons.
+Most birds will take a little time to settle into their home also.